-Maybe you popped some E over the weekend, and now your unenlightened employer selected you for a random drug test first thing Monday morning.
+Maybe you popped some E over the weekend, and now your unenlightened employer selected you to pass a drug test first thing Monday morning.
 Or maybe you’re considering rolling for the first time, but you’re not sure how long the drug is gonna stick around in your body.

 Well, you came to the right spot.